souravpanigrahi/5-player-quiz-buzzer-using-Arduino/README.md

 `Button 5` => `WHITE`

-the selected button leads to its corresponding LED to start blinking and the Piezo Buzzer starts buzzing `(making sound)`
+The selected button, leads to its corresponding LED to start blinking and the Piezo Buzzer starts buzzing `(making sound)`

  #NOTE: No other LEDs work until the current LED has finished blinking